 Museum South Wall

-From dancing, shipwrecks, the history of summer fun, artists, gangsters and just plain folks, the Main gallery features changing exhibitions by a team of professional writers and designers, making this museum a "must-see" part of the Saugatuck experience.
+From dancing, shipwrecks, the history of summer fun, artists, gangsters and just plain folks, the main gallery features changing exhibitions created by a team of professional writers and designers, making this museum a "must-see" part of the Saugatuck experience.
 Never an admission charge; donations are gratefully accepted.

 Founded in 1992, the Museum occupies the historic Saugatuck Pump House at 735 Park Street, along the west shore of the Kalamazoo River at Mt.
 Baldhead Park, a short walk north from the Saugatuck Chain Ferry landing.
-Staffed by Saugatuck-Douglas Historical Society volunteers, it's open from Memorial Day through August, noon to 4:00pm daily, then Saturday/Sunday only through September and October.
+Staffed by Saugatuck-Douglas History Center volunteers, it's open from Memorial Day through August, noon to 4:00pm daily, then Saturday/Sunday only through September and October.
 Parking and admission are free (donations are welcomed).

-The Museum's building, a simple "prairie-craftsman style" structure, was originally built as the City of Saugatuck's first water pumping station, completed in 1904.
-It was designed by John Alvord, the principal engineer of the Chicago Water System.
+The Museum building, a simple structure in the prairie-craftsman style, was originally built as the village of Saugatuck's first water pumping station, completed in 1904.
+It was designed by John Alvord, better known as the principal engineer of the Chicago Water System.
 Another summer resident, Harry Bird, designed the water delivery system.
 Water drawn from several large wells at the foot of Mt.
 Baldhead was pumped by large gasoline engines in the Pump House up to a 100,000-gallon reservoir at the top of Lone Pine Dune (north of Mt.
 Baldhead), from which it flowed by gravity through pipes crossing beneath the river to buildings and street hydrants in the village.